One-X: Promotion

-Sales
+In support of the album, Three Days Grace joined Staind on their US tour in August and September 2006.
+Gontier also launched the Three Days to Change tour doing free concerts at treatment centres, shelters, group homes and detention centres across North America.
+They supported Nickelback on the All the Right Reasons Tour in February 2007.
+The group embarked on the One-X Tour in the US and Japan, featuring support from Breaking Benjamin and Puddle of Mudd, with dates running from May 11 to July 4.
+They also performed in Australia in mid-2007.
+The group co-headlined a North American fall tour with Breaking Benjamin running through September to November 2007.
+The band later continued the One-X tour in early 2008, performing in Canada and the US, with supporting acts from Breaking Benjamin and Seether from January to March.
+The tour concluded in Europe in October and November 2008.
+A recording of their tour, entitled Live at the Palace 2008, was released in August 2008.

+Commercial performance

 The album debuted at No. 2 on the Canadian Albums Chart selling just under 19,000 copies in its first week.
 The album also entered the Billboard 200 albums chart at No. 5 with first week sales of more than 78,000 copies.
 The album has sold over 1.2 million copies in the US and 158,000 units in Canada.

-Reception
+Critical reception

 One-X was met with positive reviews.
-The Toronto Star complimented the album with a review title of "One CD worth buying..." and focused on its lyrics, saying, "The lyrics really speak out to you, especially if you're going through a tough time in your life."
-AllMusic reviewer Corey Apar praised the music, saying it "remains catchy despite its lyrical darkness".
+The Toronto Star complimented the album with a review title of "One CD worth buying..." and focused on its lyrics, stating, "The lyrics really speak out to you, especially if you're going through a tough time in your life."
+AllMusic reviewer Corey Apar praised the music, saying it "remains catchy despite its lyrical darkness."
+However, he criticized the lack of distinctive qualities that could have separated them from their alt-metal peers but stated, "One-X certainly plays as a proficient step in the right direction."
 Kaj Roth at Melodic criticized the predictability of the album, stating "Three Days Grace has lost their soul, their debut was a lot better!"
 Roth, however, praised the songs "Animal I Have Become" and "Pain".
+Andrew Blackie of FasterLouder gave a negative review for the album stating, "they just cram as many hooks as they can into twelve songs about anything and everything, and find themselves lost in the sickening over production."